 Dolphins give birth to babies underwater.

-After babies are born, mother dolphins bring their baby up to the surface to breathe.
+After babies are born, mother dolphins bring their babies up to the surface to breathe.

 Babies stay with their mothers until they are able to search for food on their own.